Red Hot and Heavy

-Red, Hot and Heavy is the first full-length studio album by the Danish hard rock/heavy metal band Pretty Maids.
-It was released in 1984 by CBS Records.
+Red, Hot and Heavy is the debut studio album by the Danish hard rock/heavy metal band Pretty Maids, released in 1984 by CBS Records.
 It is the only Pretty Maids album to feature Rick Hanson (ex-Shylock, later in Pentagon and Cold Drop).
-After the album's release Hansen was briefly replaced by early Mercyful Fate guitarist Benny Petersen, who moved on to start the band Jackal that released four albums.
+After the album's release, Hansen was briefly replaced by early Mercyful Fate guitarist Benny Petersen, who moved on to start the band Jackal, which released four albums.

-The song "Night Danger" was used on the soundtrack for the horror film Demons (1985) by Lamberto Bava.
-Red, Hot and Heavy was ranked number 437 in Rock Hard magazine's The 500 Greatest Rock & Metal Albums of All Time in 2005.
+The song "Night Danger" was used on the soundtrack for the horror film Demons (1985), directed by Lamberto Bava.
+In 2005, Red, Hot and Heavy was ranked at No. 437 in Rock Hard magazine's The 500 Greatest Rock & Metal Albums of All Time.